polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Call

-In a general context, a call describes the act of invoking a function to be executed.
+Generally, a call describes invoking a function to be executed.

 In the context of pallets that contain functions to be dispatched to the runtime, `Call` is an enumeration data type that describes the functions that can be dispatched with one variant per pallet.
 The object that a `Call` represents is a [dispatch](#dispatchable) data structure.

 ## Chain Specification

-A chain specification is used to define a network built using the Polkadot SDK, and is used by nodes.
-A chain specification file defines the set of properties that are required to run the node as part of an active, or new, network.
-It often contains the initial genesis runtime code, network properties (such as the name of the network), the initial state for some pallets, and the bootnode list.
+A chain specification file defines the set of properties required to run a node in an active or new Polkadot SDK-built network.
+It often contains the initial genesis runtime code, network properties (such as the network's name), the initial state for some pallets, and the boot node list.

 ## Collator

 An [author](#block-author) of a [parachain](#parachain) network.
 They aren't [authorities](#authority) in themselves, as they require a [relay chain](#relay-chain) to coordinate [consensus](#consensus).

-More details are found on the [Polkadot Wiki on collators](https://wiki.polkadot.network/docs/learn-collator){target=\_blank}.
+More details are found on the [Polkadot Collator Wiki](https://wiki.polkadot.network/docs/learn-collator){target=\_blank}.

 ## Consensus

-In the context of a blockchain, consensus is the process nodes use to agree on the canonical fork of a chain.
+In a blockchain context, consensus is the process nodes use to agree on a chain's canonical fork.
 Consensus is composed of [authorship](#block-author), finality, and [fork-choice rule](#fork-choice-rulestrategy).

-In the Polkadot ecosystem, these are usually three components are separated from one another, and the term consensus often refers specifically to authorship.
-In the context of a Substrate node, the term _consensus engine_ describes the node subsystem that is responsible for consensus tasks.
+In the Polkadot ecosystem, these three components are usually separated from one another, and the term consensus often refers specifically to authorship.
+In the context of a Substrate node, the term _consensus engine_ describes the node subsystem responsible for consensus tasks.

 See also [hybrid consensus](#hybrid-consensus).